For those not staying on yachts there are a number of accommodation options.

 A small National park island on the on the north-west side of Ambon.
-A quite place to have a sort out after a hectic week in Ambon.
+A quiet place to have a sort out after a hectic week in Ambon.

 An island on the east side of Ambon Island.
 A good anchorage.
 A large fort.

 A quite village island off the south-east end of Ambon.
 A good jumping off point for going south or east to Australia.

 2017 Sail Sabang (28 Nov – 5 Dec)

 If the south-east trades are blowing, consider going north out of Ambon first as it gets you closer south and east.
 See item 2 above.

 24 hours from Nusa Laut depending on conditions.
 Excellent anchorage, stunning scenery under an active volcano, great history, nice and quiet.
 It’s the reason for the early discovery of Australia by the Dutch and the scene of the world’s biggest real estate deal.
 For more background read “Nathaniel Nutmeg”.